-- Practice: The photos on most of my older blog posts were replaced at least three times before settling on a decent photo.
+- Practice: The photos on most of my older blog posts were replaced at least three times before I finally took a decent photo.
 Once I started working at it, I slowly improved my skills.
 However, the tips below should help you avoid some of my early pitfalls.

 Food Photographer’s Code of Honor

-Any post on Food Photography ought to start with the food photographer’s code of honour.
-(I’ll admit, it’s not an actual thing, but it’s really important to me and to many other food photographers.)
+Any advice on Food Photography ought to start with the food photographer’s code of honor.
+(I’ll admit, it’s not an actual thing, but it’s really important to me and to many other food photographers).

 Thou shalt not create fake food images.

 It’s very important that the food you are photographing is of the ACTUAL recipe or item.
 No doctoring a bowl of soup to make it look fuller.
 No buying a loaf of bread and pretending that is it your GF recipe.
-If you are a professional photographer, you could actually get sued for faking food photography for commercial purposes.
+If you are a professional photographer, you could actually get sued for faking food photography.

 Tips and Tricks